 Virtual Dating Ideas

-With the current extended Circuit Breaker measures in Singapore due to COVID-19, everyone is doing their part by staying home.
-As a result, many couples are now going through long-distance relationships and have to brainstorm virtual dating ideas even though they’re both in the same country.
+With the Phase 2 measures in Singapore due to COVID-19, dining out is a no-no. As a result, many couples are now going through “long-distance relationships” and have to brainstorm virtual dating ideas even though they’re both in the same country.

 However, not even a virus can stop love and affection.
 Take your dates online with a myriad of activities that are made better with your partner on the other side of a call.
 Here are some virtual dating ideas that’ll keep you connected, no matter the distance.